November 17, 2024

 Marketing is often one of the most confusing and frustrating parts of running a successful real estate investment business.
 Many investors are busy chasing deals, and when they engage marketing agencies or in-house teams, they often don't know what questions to ask, how to interpret results, or when to make changes.
 This lack of clear communication can lead to serious problems—cutting off what’s working without even realizing it.

 This blog post explores the challenges real estate investors face when dealing with marketing agencies and how they can better manage their relationships to generate motivated seller leads effectively and build a stronger business.
-Let's dive into some key lessons and strategies to make sure you avoid common mistakes and keep your deal flow strong.
+Let's dive into some key lessons and strategies from Mark Ensign to make sure you avoid common mistakes and keep your deal flow strong.

 The Disconnect Between Investors and Marketing Agencies